raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 ### 8. EC2-to-RDS Validation

+After both tiers were deployed, I tested whether the security controls still allowed the communication required by the application.

-Connected from `Staging-Web-Server` to the private RDS MySQL instance over TCP port `3306`.
+From `Staging-Web-Server`, I connected to the private RDS endpoint over MySQL port `3306`.

 ![EC2 to RDS Connection](Screenshots/ec2-rds-connection-test.png)

-A test database and table were created to confirm successful read and write access:
+A successful connection alone confirmed network reachability, but I also wanted to verify that the database could perform normal application operations.

+I created a test database and table, inserted a record, and queried the stored data:

 ```sql
 CREATE DATABASE staging_app;